18 "SNL" Stars Who Left After Just One Season

 A year later, his own sketch series, The Ben Stiller Show, would premiere on MTV and become a critical hit.
 The show was not performed in front of a studio audience.

 Yvonne Hudson made history as the first Black woman to be a featured player on SNL when she joined the show in 1980, but unfortunately, her tenure didn't last long.
-After Season 6, which is widely regarded as one of the show's worst, Hudson was relegated to an uncredited extra for the next four years, and she hasn't acted since.
+After Season 6, which is widely regarded as one of the show's worst, Hudson was relegated to being an uncredited extra for the next four years, and she hasn't acted since.

 Rob Riggle appeared on SNL in the season that started in 2004—and only in that season.
 While he did call his casting a "dream come true," he also said he "wouldn't say [the set is] not dysfunctional."